Colleges and Schools

 The College of Engineering and Mines includes the academic departments of civil, geological and environmental engineering; computer science; electrical and computer engineering; mechanical engineering; mining and mineral engineering; and petroleum engineering.
 The research enterprise of the college, the Institute of Northern Engineering, houses the Arctic Infrastructure Development Center, the Mineral Industry Research Laboratory, the Petroleum Development Laboratory and the Water and Environmental Research Center.

 CEM offers students a challenging academic experience that will allow them to contribute, compete and succeed in today’s global economy.
-The college offers programs leading to undergraduate and graduate degrees in civil engineering, computer engineering, computer science, electrical engineering, geological engineering, mechanical engineering, mining engineering, petroleum engineering and earth systems science (hydrology).
+The college offers programs leading to undergraduate and graduate degrees in aerospace engineering, civil engineering, computer engineering, computer science, electrical engineering, geological engineering, mechanical engineering, mining engineering, petroleum engineering and earth systems science (hydrology).
 In addition to these degree programs, concentrations in many areas, including Arctic engineering, are available.
 An engineering Ph.D. program is also offered.

 The baccalaureate degree programs in computer science and civil, computer, electrical, geological, mechanical, mining and petroleum engineering are accredited by ABET.
+The aerospace engineering program launched in fall 2023, and will undergo the accreditation process during the next upcoming cycle.

 CEM’s academic programs provide a basis for advanced study or specialized careers.
 CEM students benefit from small class sizes through increased interactions with faculty and other students and excellent access to instructional laboratories.
 The college provides opportunities for undergraduate and graduate students to participate in research.
 Theoretical and practical hands-on knowledge, in tandem with discipline-related research, gives CEM students the expertise and training they need for their chosen career path.

 CEM departments are active in outreach activities such as Engineering Week, Teaching Through Technology (T3), the Alaska Native Science and Engineering Program, educational workshops and a range of short courses for the professional engineering community.
-Visit the CEM website or call 907-474-7730 for more information.

 Fisheries and Ocean Sciences

-The College of Fisheries and Ocean Sciences (CFOS) is responsible for statewide academic, research and service programs relating to Alaska’s marine and freshwater environments and fisheries.
+The College of Fisheries and Ocean Sciences is responsible for statewide academic, research and service programs relating to Alaska’s marine and freshwater environments and fisheries.

 For more information, visit the CFOS website or call 907-474-7210.